RattleyCooper/Swarm/README.md

 # Swarm

 Swarm is a strategy rouge-like space simulator game written with `pygame/python3`.
+Swarm currently equires python 3.5+ to run.
+This may change in future versions.

 ![](example_gameplay.gif)